CareerQuest is a job matching tool designed to provide career suggestions and promote career conversations.

-CareerQuest helps users to:
+CareerQuest helps users:

-- explore jobs and see how those jobs match their interests
+- see how jobs match their interests

-- filter their results by education level
+- filter their results by industry and qualification level

-- create a list of favourite jobs, and compare aspects of these jobs
+- create a list of favourite jobs

 Several jobs may also have a similar number of interest matches.
 For example, the first 20 jobs in the results may all have an equal number of interest matches.